 Elder abuse is a very serious issue that is often overlooked and under reported.
-According to experts, for every reported case of elder abuse, five go unreported, with about ten percent of all seniors experiencing abuse at some point.
+According to experts, for every reported case of elder abuse, five go unreported.
+About ten percent of all seniors will experience abuse at some point.
 The National Center on Elder Abuse estimates the number of victims of purported elder abuse in America to be somewhere between 1-2 million seniors.
 Bringing awareness to the realities of elder abuse is one way to help people learn how to identify and prevent it.
 Elder abuse is often the result of crime, and perpetrators can be held criminally and financially responsible for their actions.’

 There are several categories of elder abuse, each with its own warning signs.
 If you identify any of these warnings occurring to your loved ones, consider taking immediate action.